Located in Chatham, MA

 techniques of art as he demonstrates and completes a field study, encouraging the fellow artists to observe. “ Sometimes you learn more by observing and memorizing than actually painting.
 While I strongly encourage the students to observe my demonstration, they will have to option to paint along side of me.”
 After the demo students will receive individual personal instruction and encouragement while completing their painting “Alla Prima” (in one sitting).

-The objective of this two day coarse is to sensitize the class to the aspects of outdoor painting, including:
+The objective of this three day course is to sensitize the class to the aspects of outdoor painting, including:

 * Learning how to see nature’s details